Immigration Law

 Interpreters for Immigration Appointment

 If you have an immigration appointment in the United States and you do not speak English, you may be assisted by an interpreter.
 In some cases, the U.S. Citizenship and Immigration Services (USCIS) will provide an interpreter for free.
-However, in other situations, you may be required to bring your own interpreter to the immigration interview and pay for their services.
+However, you may need to bring your own interpreter to the immigration interview and pay for their services.

 Having an interpreter can be crucial.
 More than 85% of people appearing in immigration court have limited English proficiency.
 Immigration officers and judges decide who can stay in the U.S. and who will be deported.
 It is important to have an interpreter who can help people with the process if they are not fluent in English.
 Below, we answer some questions about immigration interpreters.